dennislee22/dennislee22.github.io/docs/cdppvc/gpuecs.md

         --
     ```

-7. When running script that consuming the GPU card, the worker node will show that a particular process (in this case, the CML session pod) is using the GPU card.
+7. When a process is consuming the Nvidia GPU, the output of `nvidia-smi` tool will show the PID of that process (in this case, the CML session pod).

     ```bash
     [root@ecsgpu ~]# nvidia-smi